syncfusion-content/javascript-docs/js/KnockoutJS.md

 {% endhighlight %}

-The value to be bound to the UI element needs to be passed through the **ko.observable** varaiable as shown above.
+The value to be bound to the UI element needs to be passed through the **ko.observable** varaible as shown above.
 The `dateValue` defined in the above code is an observable variable holding a date value, which can be assigned to the properties of the UI components.

 The `data-bind` attribute which we have defined in the previous section cannot be identified directly by the HTML tags and also the browser on which we run that page.
-Therefore, in order to work with Knockout, we need to call the `ko.applyBindings() function at the end of the script, so that the `data-bind` attribute will get recognised.
-Such Knockout code needs to be wrapped in a jQuery function as shown below within the script section, in order to work properly.
+Therefore, in order to work with KnockoutJS, we need to call the `ko.applyBindings() function at the end of the script, so that the `data-bind` attribute will get recognized.
+Such KnockoutJS code needs to be wrapped in a jQuery function as shown below within the script section, in order to work properly.

 {% highlight javascript %}